 British Museum director resigns after spate of stolen treasure

-Hartwig Fischer admitted that the museum ‘did not respond as comprehensively as it should have in response to the warnings in 2021’
+Hartwig Fischer admitted the museum ‘did not respond as comprehensively as it should have in response to warnings in 2021’

-British Museum director Hartwig Fischer will be stepping down from his position with immediate effect, it has been announced.
+The director of the British Museum will be stepping down from his position with immediate effect as a probe into stolen artefacts continues, it has been announced.

-The museum’s board of trustees accepted his resignation, with former chancellor George Osborne, chairman of trustees saying Fischer had “acted honourably” and that “no one has ever doubted Hartwig’s integrity, his dedication to his job, or his love for the museum.”
+The museum’s board of trustees accepted Hartwig Fischer’s resignation, with former chancellor George Osborne, who is the chairman of trustees, saying he had “acted honourably” and that “no one has ever doubted Hartwig’s integrity, his dedication to his job, or his love for the museum”.

 It comes after a member of staff was sacked from the museum after it emerged last week that items from its collection were found to be “missing, stolen or damaged”, prompting a police investigation.

-Items including gold jewellery, gems of semi-precious stones and glass were taken from the museum before 2023 and over a “significant” period of time.
+Items including gold jewellery, semi-precious stones and glass were taken from the museum before 2023 and over a “significant” period of time.

-A man has been interviewed by Metropolitan Police over the thefts, the force said on Thursday, but no arrests have been made.
+A man has been interviewed by the Metropolitan Police over the thefts, the force said on Thursday, but no arrests have been made.

 Emails leaked to BBC News claim the museum was alerted by antiquities dealer Ittai Gradel to items being sold on eBay in 2021 and ignored the report.